nikiimisal/nikiimisal/README.md

->💡 Only project highlights are shown below.
+>💡 Only highlight project are shown below.
->For more notes, examples, screenshots, and detailed setups, visit the <b>Index Section</b> — <a href="https://github.com/nikiimisal/index_section">Click here</a>.
+>For more Project's, notes, examples, screenshots, and detailed setups, visit the <b>Index Section</b> — <a href="https://github.com/nikiimisal/index_section">Click here</a>.
 </p>

 <table>